Michigan Medical Marijuana Card >

-Per the Michigan Medical Marihuana Act, medical marijuana patients and their designated caregivers can legally buy medical marijuana in Michigan.
-A person must be diagnosed with at least one of the qualifying debilitating medical conditions by a physician to be registered as a medical marijuana patient.
-The qualifying debilitating medical conditions in Michigan are:
+Per the Michigan Medical Marihuana Act, a person must be diagnosed with at least one of the qualifying debilitating medical conditions by a physician to be registered as a medical marijuana patient:

 The Michigan medical marijuana identification card costs $40.
 Online applicants can pay via electronic checks, debit cards, and credit cards (Visa, MasterCard, and Discover are accepted).
 Those submitting mail applications can pay the fee via check or money order made payable to the "State of Michigan-MMMP".
 There are no additional fees for caregivers, and there is no provision for reduced fees for patients on financial aid.
 It costs $40 to renew a medical marijuana card in Michigan.